ashtonw7/writing-with-no-purpose/posts/eclipse-glasses.md

 title: "The Eclipse May Be Over, but I’m Not Done Using These Glasses"
 slug: 'eclipse-glasses'
 author: 'Ashton Winters'
 quote: 'The worst part about glasses is that you always have to throw them away.
-It doesn’t matter what kind, they just don’t last.'
+It doesn’t matter what kind—they just don’t last.'
 date: '9 Apr 2024'
 ---